TrasheRacer/TrasheRacer.github.io/docs/_posts/2026-11-26-TBHTG-1-crash.markdown

 ---
 layout: post
-title: "The Blob Hunting & Trapping Guide, Part 0: The Crash"
+title: "The Blob Hunting & Trapping Guide, Part 1: The Crash"
 date: 2026-11-26
 ---

+## Work in progress

 The next **worst** financial crash is, as always, _unimaginably_ more terrible than the one that came before.